cmr1/docker-craft/README.md

 compose      | Done, without errors. compose exited with code 0
 ```
-You can alwasy background the whole thing with
+You can always background the whole thing with
 ```shell
 docker-compose up -d
 ```